(for BAHA® 4 processor only)

 Bone Anchored Hearing Aids

-Some patient’s may require surgical intervention to better assist with their hearing needs.
-For these individuals, the option of a Bone Anchored Hearing Aid can be available.
 Bone Anchored Hearing Aids (BAHA) are surgically implanted into a patient’s skull.
-Once implanted the BAHA sound processor picks up sound and then transmits it through the processor via vibrations to the inner ear.
+Once implanted, the BAHA sound processor picks up sound and then transmits it through the processor via vibrations to the inner ear.

 Through our partnership with Cochlear Canada, we are able to provide all BAHA® sound processors, parts, accessories, replacements and repairs.
-We distribute the latest in all BAHA® technologies including Cochlear BAHA® 5 and all wireless accessories.
-All BAHA®s are also equipped to work with FM systems via a plug in FM receiver.
+We distribute the latest BAHA® technologies including Cochlear BAHA® 5 and all wireless accessories.

 Cochlear BAHA 5 and Baha 5 Power Sound Processor: The Baha 5 sound processor is one of the smallest on the market.
 These processors are also Made for iPhone devices that let you stream sound directly from iPhone, iPad or iPod touch.
 Using the Baha 5 smart app you are able to control, monitor and customize the sound processor.